 Hair is made up of protein filaments, called keratin, and amino acids.
 The proteins are the building blocks of your hair; they give strands strength and structure.
 If you do not have enough protein in your hair, you will notice that that your hair will look and feel brittle and fragile.

-Tell-tale signs to look out for that SCREAMS “Your curls need protein “
+Tell-tale signs to look out for that SCREAM “Your curls need protein “

 The Protein Test: Your hair feels squishy or marshmellow-like, stretches and doesn’t return to its original shape or breaks easily.